-(分) HEALTH SCREENING
+(口) HEALTH SCREENING

-- SMMUSD uses a web-based health screening tool for all staff and students.
-All staff and students are to use this tool to conduct self-screening before coming on campus.
-Additional information on the tool is provided in Appendix D of the Covid-19 Safety Plan. - 2.
-Screening is conducted before students, visitors and staff may enter the school.
-Screening includes a check-in concerning symptoms consistent with possible COVID-19 and any other symptoms the individual may be experiencing.
+- 1. Screening is conducted before students, visitors and staff may enter the school.
+Screening includes a check-in concerning cough, shortness of breath or experience of fever and any other symptoms the visitor may be experiencing.
 For staff and students, checks are done remotely (e.g. home screening).
 For visitors, checks are done at entry.
-A temperature check with a notouch thermometer is also performed at entry for all staff, students, and visitors, when feasible.
+A temperature check with a notouch thermometer is also performed at entry for all staff, students, and visitors.
 Screening protocols are provided in Appendix D. - a.
-Students, staff, and visitors who screen positive at entry or who report symptoms at any point during the school day will be reported to the COVID-19 Compliance Team (see Section A).
-The COVID-19 Compliance Team will determine whether the individual should be excused from the facility according to DPH guidance on Symptom and Exposure Screening Pathways at Educational Institutions.
-Students who screen positive are given a surgical mask and accompanied to a pre-selected isolation space where they can remain while a determination is made on exclusion and arrangements are made for their return home, where indicated. - b.
-Per the DPH Symptom and Exposure Screening Pathways, students, staff, and visitors who have had close contact with an individual who has screened positive for symptoms consistent with possible COVID-19 are notified of the potential exposure.
-These individuals are not required to quarantine unless the exposure has been confirmed through a positive COVID19 diagnostic viral test or a clinical diagnosis from a medical provider.
-Students who have a confirmed exposure are accompanied to preselected quarantine space where they can remain until arrangements are made for their return home.
+Adult visitors and staff who screen positive at entry or who report symptoms at any point during the school day are instructed to return home and self-isolate as required by the most recent Health Officer Order. - b.
+Students who screen positive at entry or who report symptoms at any point during the school day are given a surgical mask and accompanied to a pre-selected isolation space where they can remain while arrangements are made for their return home. - c.
+The COVID-19 Compliance Team is informed of any positive screening result in the school and initiates the School Exposure Management Plan consistent with DPH directives. - d.
+Adult visitors and staff who have had close contact with an individual who has screened positive are instructed to return home to self-quarantine as required by Health Officer Order of July 1, 2020, until such time as it has been determined that the individual screening positive for COVID- 19 symptoms is negative for COVID-19. - e.
+Students who have had close contact with an individual who has screened positive for COVID-19 symptoms are accompanied to preselected quarantine space where they can remain until arrangements are made for their return home.
 This space is apart from the one set aside for symptomatic students.
 It may be a separate room or an area within the same room that is set apart by a barrier.
-Once they return home, they are instructed to self-quarantine as required by Health Officer Quarantine Order. - 2.
-Screening of adults and of middle and high school age students includes a question about close contact with anyone at home, school or elsewhere that the individual has been told has tested positive for COVID-19. - a.
+Once they return home, they are instructed to self-quarantine as required by the most recent Health Officer Order, until such time as it has been determined that the individual screening positive for COVID-19 symptoms is negative for COVID-19. - Screening of adults and of middle and high school age students includes a question about close contact with anyone at home, school or elsewhere that the individual has been told has tested positive for COVID-19. - a.
 Any adult who is screened for exposure and reports close contact with an infected person is instructed to leave the school, return home to initiate self-quarantine, and get testing for COVID- 19. - b.
 Any middle or high school student who is screened for exposure and reports close contact with an infected person is provided with a surgical mask and accompanied to a predetermined space in the school while arrangements are made for them to be picked up by parents in order to initiate quarantine at home.
 Parents are advised to seek testing for the child.